albertino80/bppgrid/README.md

     * is a simple Class derived from ```bpp::TableDatabase```
     * override ```bpp::TableDatabase::getDb()```: returns a QSqlDatabase used internally to fetch SQL data
   * in this example SQLite Db is created in ```QStandardPaths::AppLocalDataLocation```
-  * read data from a Db
+  * fill table from a Db with SQL
-  * Date/DateTime column
+  * example Date/DateTime column
-  * change column text
+  * example of column edit (change column text and visibility)

 ### Features
 TODO: write list